ryanbateman/hivemq-mcp/README.md

 # MCP HiveMQ prototype

 A simple prototype of an [Model Context Protocol (MCP) Server](https://modelcontextprotocol.io/) for HiveMQ's MQTT Broker, based on a [Typescript template project](https://github.com/cyanheads/mcp-ts-template).

+***
+## ⚠️ WARNING

+This is a prototype and not intended for commercial or production use.
+Use is entirely at your own risk.
+I believe that AI tools and Large Language Models (LLMs) are not a good method of managing infrastructure generally as they are fundamentally non-deterministic.
+I also believe that most people who use them overestimate their ability 'reason' and the veracity of what they produce.
+This MCP server is built with this understanding - it is read-only, focused on extracting health and status data, and cannot be used to directly manage any aspect of the HiveMQ Broker.

+Even so, for example, the number of REST API calls, the contents of the REST calls it makes to the broker, and the tone and accuracy of the information it conveys are entirely probabilistic and may wildly vary based on the LLM client you are integrating it with.
+Where one LLM client may make 5 REST API calls, another may make 1.
+Where one LLM may describe your broker as 'healthy' based on its (probablistic, language-based) interpretation of the API response, another may describe it as 'down' or broken.
+***

 ## 🏁 Quick Start